MyName-is-Alex/whatnotrent/README.md

 ## Features

-Rent or list items for rent
+- Rent or list items for rent
-User-friendly interface
+- User-friendly interface
-Secure login and registration with JWT token and Identity
+- Secure login and registration with JWT token and Identity
+- Preview products
+- Edit your profile page
+- See what you're renting
+- You can add up to 5 photos for each product
 ## Usage

 To use WhatNotRent, simply go to the deployed website and create an account or log in if you already have an account.
 Once you are logged in, you can browse the available items for rent or list your own item for rent.